-Description: You have omitted fontname.

-Suggested Action: Include the fontname.
+Message code 57.
+You have omitted fontname.
+Include the fontname.

-• -FROM not allowed with pre-rev 21 queue
+-FROM not allowed with pre-rev. 21 queue

-Description: You are trying to use the -DISK and -FROM options together.
+Message code 72.
+You are trying to use the -DISK and -FROM options together.
+See your system administrator.

-• FROM value must not be greater than TO value
+FROM value must not be greater than TO value

-Description: You have given a FROM value which is greater than the TO value

-Suggested Action: Check FROM and TO values.
+Message code 38.
+You have given a FROM value which is greater than the TO value.
+Check FROM and TO values.